 2021

-Completed the challenging task of connecting all nine NMR magnets to a Helium recovery system.
+Completed a challenging project: connecting all nine NMR magnets to a helium recovery system to conserve this vital, non-renewable resource.

 2020